Phillies snap 4-game losing streak with 4-3 win over Padres - WHIZ News

 Philadelphia is four games back in the NL wild-card standings.

+“It’s really frustrating overall … I have to limit the walks,” Snell said.
+“I am really surprised at Harper’s at-bat. … I hung a slider inside, which you never want to do to a lefty.”

-Trailing 3-0, the Padres scored two in the bottom of third against Philadelphia starter Matt Moore.
+Trailing 3-0, the Padres scored two in the bottom of third against Moore.
 One batter after Tommy Pham walked, Manny Machado hit a low line-drive homer that hit the top of the left-field fence and bounced into the stands.

 In the sixth inning against Phillies reliever Hector Neris, San Diego loaded the bases with two outs.
 However, Tommy Pham grounded out weakly to shortstop Ronald Torreyes, ending the threat.